 - Website: Pipeline and Hazardous Materials Safety Administration (PHMSA)

 - Toll-free Number: 1-800-HMR-4922 (1-800-467-4922)

 For the PHMSA regional offices, the site is: Offices | PHMSA (dot.gov)

 For Hazmat Regulations and Interpretations, the site is: Regulations and Compliance | PHMSA (dot.gov)

 To access HAZMAT regulations and interpretations, please see 49 CFR 171-185.
 (Note: This link is to the Electronic Code of Federal Regulations (e-cfr).

-For information on how to change the name on your operating authority, click here.
+For information on how to apply for for-hire authority, click here.

 You can find contact information for your state’s driver licensing agency on the USA.gov website.

 A USDOT number usually applies to the company, not a particular branch office or vehicle.
 Generally the corporate office or headquarters should register the company, and should inform its branches of the USDOT number.
 For companies with multiple branches, maintaining proper registration with the FMCSA requires good communication between the corporate headquarters and the terminal offices.
 The company's headquarters then can then interact with the FMCSA to ensure that all of its branches are properly accounted for.

 If FMCSA determines the safety audit discloses the new entrant has adequate basic safety management controls, the Agency will provide the new entrant written notice as soon as practicable, but not later than 45 days after completion of the safety audit, that it has adequate basic safety management controls.
 The new entrant’s safety performance will continue to be closely monitored for the remainder of the 18-month period of new entrant registration.